nus-cs2103-AY2021S2/ip/docs/README.md

 Examples:
 * `delete 1` deletes the 1st task in the task list returned after the `list` command.
-* `find Betsy` followed by `delete 1` does NOT delete the 1st task in the results of the `find` command but rather deletes the 1st task like in the previous example.
+* `find assignment` followed by `delete 1` does NOT delete the 1st task in the results of the `find` command but rather deletes the 1st task like in the previous example.

 ### Locating tasks by name: `find`